jacobusmmsmit/DiscreteVoronoi.jl/README.md

 # DiscreteVoronoi

 A package for computing discrete approximations of Voronoi diagrams.
-All functions are in-place.
+All Voronoi diagram calculating functions are in-place.

 ```julia
 using DiscreteVoronoi